freenas/freenas-docs/userguide/install.rst

   it will not be possible to boot into a previous version that does not support the newer feature flags.

-* If upgrading from a version of %brand% before 9.10.2, upgrade to 9.10.2 first, then to %brand% 11.

 * The :ref:`Wizard` does not recognize an encrypted ZFS pool.
 If the ZFS pool is GELI-encrypted and the :ref:`Wizard` starts after the upgrade, cancel the :ref:`Wizard` and use the instructions in